folio-org/folio-org.github.io/guides/automation.md

 This is an environment for the previous FOLIO Release R2 2021 Juniper.
 Each rebuild will pick up any hotfix updates that may have been released.

-The server is built every Sunday, to finish about 02:55 UTC (see Jenkins job: [folio-r2-2021-release](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-r2-2021-release/)).
+The server is built every Sunday, to finish about 02:55 UTC.\
+(See Jenkins job: [folio-r2-2021-release](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-r2-2021-release/) which starts about 02:19 UTC.).

 ### Other notes